-Tutorial: Migrate from AWS Tiered to a Subscription
+Tutorial: Migrate from AWS Tiered to AWS PAYG

 Overview

-If your Access Server is hosted on an AWS Tiered instance, you may have dealt with the pain of migrating to a new server should you need to increase or decrease your connections.
-With our subscription model, you can migrate to a new instance, activate a subscription, and stay with your instance, no matter the connections needed.
-You can increase or decrease your connections to suit your needs simply by changing your subscription on our site.
+If your Access Server is hosted on an AWS Tiered instance, you may have dealt with the pain of migrating to a new server to increase or decrease your connections.
+With our AWS SaaS Marketplace listing, you can migrate to a new EC2 instance with a flexible subscription model through AWS.
+This option allows you to manage your Access Server connections directly through AWS billing while maintaining the ability to quickly scale your connections up or down as needed without the hassle of instance migrations.

 Tip